-Chris Thompson and Isolde Carmody are The Story Archaeologists, and they began working together in 1998.
+Chris Thompson and Isolde Carmody, the Story Archaeologists, began working together in 1998.

 They began exchanging letters about Irish stories after Isolde read an article on Macha Chris had written for a magazine.
 However, it was only when Chris sent Isolde a cassette tape of her story versions that Isolde discovered that Chris was female, not male!
 And when they finally met in person, Chris realised that Isolde was in her early twenties, not her late forties.

-However, they were soon sharing their mutual interests in stories and conversation, which has since developed into their peculiar art-form.
+However, they were soon sharing their mutual interests in stories and conversation, which developed into their peculiar art-form.

-They also reckon we are the only company ever to have turned the Lebor Gabála, “The Book of Invasions”, into a theatre production.
-This show called, “Once Upon A Time… In The West – The Approximately Five Invasions of Ireland”, toured Ireland in the summers of 2002-3.
+They also reckon they are the only company ever to have turned the Lebor Gabála, “The Book of Invasions”, into a theatre production.
+This outdoor show called, “Once Upon A Time in The West – The Approximately Five Invasions of Ireland”, toured Ireland in the summers of 2002-3.
 This was one of several shows based on Irish myth and legend they created together.

 One of their most pivotal projects was the recreation of the mythical Battle of Moytura at the story’s location in South County Sligo.
 This included, not only the battle pageant itself, but also a full retelling of the saga by candlelight, and the creation of a cross-border children’s play and art project, “Strength in Everyone” based on the two prophecies of the Morrigan that conclude the saga.